José Apolinário Teixeira

 Projects

-Here I describe the projects I have been working on recently thanks to external funding.
+Here I describe the projects I have been working over the last years thanks to external funding.

 I am also looking for project partners and funding for the following projects.
 Let me know if you are interested in joining my research efforts.